These gluten free chicken nuggets are easy to make and taste better than store bought! Deep fry them or cook them in your air fryer.

 Toss cooked chicken with sauce of choice, serve hot, with a side of ranch dressing.

-Leftover nuggets can be cooled and stored in an airtight container in the fridge for up to 4-5 days.
+Leftover nuggets can be cooled and stored in an airtight container - we’ll usually use a resealable bag - in the fridge for up to 4-5 days.

 Breading can be a bit cumbersome when it comes to quick dinners, but this recipe is a great option for meal prep!

 You can make a big batch, and - instead of resting in the fridge after being dipped - just put the whole pan in the freezer.

 Once the nuggets are frozen through, transfer them to freezer bags, press out most of the air, and return to the freezer.